AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 The rule corresponds to requests caused by either `navigator.sendBeacon()` or the `ping` attribute on links.

-:::info Compatibility with different versions of AdGuard
+:::info Compatibility

 AdGuard for Windows, Mac, and Android often cannot accurately detect `navigator.sendBeacon()`.
-For reliable detection, use AdGuard Browser Extension.
+Using `$ping` is not recommended in the filter lists that are supposed to be used by CoreLibs-based AdGuard products.

 :::